w3c/wcag-act/act-rules-format.md

         <li>**Secondary** to WCAG 2.0 and WCAG 2.1 level A and higher</li>
         <li>Outcome mapping:<ul>
           <li>Any `failed` outcomes: not satisfied</li>
-          <li>All `passed` outcomes: further testing is needed; some passed test cases did not pass.
-SC 1.4.6 requires higher contrast ratios than SC 1.4.3</li>
+          <li>All `passed` outcomes: SC 1.4.6 may be not satisfied since it requires higher contrast ratios than the rule</li>
           <li>An `inapplicable` outcome: further testing is needed</li>
         </ul></li>
       </ul>